 Reasons for Rejection of Your Malaysian Employment Pass

-As the Malaysian government has to regulate and ensure that the foreign talents meet the needs of its growing economy, there are strict regulations that apply.
+As the Malaysian government has to regulate and ensure that foreign talents meet the needs of its growing economy, strict regulations are applied.
 Some of the more common reasons for Malaysian EP rejection are:

 Appeal to Review Malaysian Employment Pass Rejection